 Mission of the Nutrition and Dietetics Department

-The mission of the Viterbo University Dietetics Program is to prepare students who use critical thinking and effective communication to promote health, manage disease through nutrition, and serve as leaders in community and medical settings.
+The mission of the Viterbo University dietetics department is to prepare students who use critical thinking and effective communication to promote health, manage disease through nutrition, and serve as leaders in community and medical settings.

 Mission of the Coordinated Program

-The Viterbo University Coordinated Program provides didactic and supervised practice experiences aligned with the Accreditation Council for Education in Nutrition and Dietetics' 2012 Accreditation Standards.
-It prepares students to be Registered Dietitian Nutritionists who serve as faithful and ethical leaders.
+The Viterbo University coordinated program provides didactic and supervised practice experiences aligned with the Accreditation Council for Education in Nutrition and Dietetics 2017 Accreditation Standards.
+It prepares entry level registered dietitian nutritionists for faithful service and ethical leadership.

 Philosophy of the Undergraduate Program